Ravencentric/awesome-arr/README.md

 - [Deleterr](https://github.com/rfsbraz/deleterr) - Automates deleting inactive and stale media from Plex/Sonarr/Radarr.
 - [Deployarr](https://github.com/anandslab/deployarr) - Deployarr automates Homelab setup using Docker and Docker Compose.
 - [Elsewherr](https://github.com/Adman1020/Elsewherr) - See disclaimer on page.
 See if your movies from Radarr are available on a streaming service, and add a tag against the movie if it is.
+- [Episeerr](https://github.com/Vansmak/episeerr) - Automates sending and deleting episodes or seasons to sonarr one at a time as played.
 - [Excludarr](https://github.com/haijeploeg/excludarr) - Excludarr is a CLI that interacts with Radarr and Sonarr instances.
 It completely manages you library in Sonarr and Radarr to only consist out of movies and series that are not present on any of the configured streaming providers.
 - [Exportarr](https://github.com/onedr0p/exportarr) - This will export metrics gathered from Sonarr, Radarr, Lidarr, or Prowlarr.
 - [Ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker.